 CDC Says “Take 3” Actions To Fight The Flu

 CDC urges you to take the following actions to protect yourself and others from influenza (the flu):

 Take time to get a flu vaccine.

 The CDC recommends a yearly flu vaccine as the most important step.
 While there are many different flu viruses, a flu vaccine protects against the three most common.
 Everyone 6 months of age and older should get a flu vaccine as soon as the current season's vaccines are available.

-- People at high risk of serious flu complications include young children, pregnant women, people with chronic health conditions like asthma, diabetes or heart and lung disease and people 65 years and older.
+People at high risk of serious flu complications include young children, pregnant women, people with chronic health conditions like asthma, diabetes or heart and lung disease and people 65 years and older.
 Vaccination also is important for health care workers, and other people who live with or care for high risk people to keep from spreading flu to high risk people.

 Take everyday preventive actions to stop the spread of germs.